-Taking the stage is no stranger to Jeremy.
+Jeremy is no stranger to the stage.
 He has worked with the Broadway cast of The Little Dog Laughed along side Johnny Gilecki and Julie White, whom won the Tony for her role.
 Jeremy was honored with The LA Weekly Award for Best Male Comedy Performance for his role in Block Nine.
-Other theatre credits include A Picture of Dorian Gray, You Can’t Take It With You, Anaconda, Anything, 7 Redneck Cheerleaders, The Sand Storm and the self-produced Scooter Thomas Makes It to the Top of the World and remains as a company member of The Elephant Theatre Company and Improvatorium in Los Angeles.
+Other theatre credits include A Picture of Dorian Gray (Boston Court), You Can’t Take It With You (Anteaus), Anaconda, Anything, 7 Redneck Cheerleaders, The Sand Storm and the self-produced Scooter Thomas Makes It to the Top of the World and remains as a company member of The Elephant Theatre Company and Improvatorium in Los Angeles.